martin-stoehr/ase-devel/share/python-ase/doc/ase/md.rst

 The time evolution of the system can be saved in a trajectory file, by creating a trajectory object, and attaching it to the dynamics object.
 This is documented in the module :mod:`ase.io.trajectory`.

-Unlike the geometry optimization classes, the molecular dynamics classes do not support giving a trajectory file name in the constructor.
-Instead the trajectory must be attached explicitly to the dynamics, and it is *strongly recommended* to use the optional ``interval`` argument, so every time step is not written to the file.
+You can attach the trajectory explicitly to the dynamics object, and you may want to use the optional ``interval`` argument, so every time step is not written to the file.

+Alternatively, you can just use the ``trajectory`` keyword when instantiating the dynamics object as in the example above.
+In this case, a ``loginterval`` keyword may also be supplied to specify the frequency of writing to the trajectory.
+The loginterval keyword will apply to both the trajectory and the logfile.

 Logging